Skip to main content

 Course overview

 The Master of Health Management and Leadership is designed for people working across various health settings who are inspired to lead.
-This course would benefit managers within health services at every level and those who support health service delivery through research and education.
+This course would benefit managers in health services at every level, as well as those who support health service delivery through research and education.
 This program is ideal for clinicians or anyone working in the health sector who is interested in pursuing a management or executive career in health care.

 The Master of Health Management and Leadership develops students' knowledge across the broad scope of health.
 This course prepares graduates to provide leadership in various health services and programs.